edac-epscor/nmepscor-data-collection-form/README.md

 ***

-* See freezelog
+* See freezelog in requirements/{{apptype}}.list

 # Known Issues

 ***

-* This should be split into a few apps
-  * NM EPSCoR form collection widget
-  * `needs` a submission/email utility
-  * `needs` a way to obtain the PI
-* Should add django minifier to the css & js
-* It is unclear if the NM EPSCoR site is willing to run or provide remote services or keep them updated
+* NM EPSCoR site can't provide remote services
-  - Which has resulted custom authentication system
+  - Which has resulted custom authentication system (builder.backends)
   - And indirect best-effort proxied authentication
   - If the remote user name changes, we're in trouble.
 * The /admin portion could be rebound to the native user application
 * Error Messaging
 * More Testing
-  - userprofiles module
+  - grunt/js/angular
 * Angular must have a better interstitial/overlay that can be bound to $http and jQuery with a timer and/or retry/error handler and/or event queue
-* There's got to be a better django-crud-ajax framework available

 # Next Steps

 ***
 * Finish bowerizing CSS which has minor mismatch in versions.
-  - Unpin versions and move closer to trunks/stable
+  - Unpin(?) versions and move closer to trunks/stable
-* EMail
+* EMail job/task
 * Content/Dialog Updates
-* UserProfiles module
+* UserProfiles module could harvest more data (?)
-  - Lets people submit PI relationships
-  - It might be nice to have a way to fetch or scrape it
 * More form validators